-Corticosteroid medicines are similar to natural hormones produced in the body that help control many necessary functions, including blood sugar and salt (electrolyte) levels, the body's water balance, and immune system function.
-Corticosteroid medicines are often used to treat diseases that cause inflammation, such as lupus and rheumatoid arthritis.
+Corticosteroid medicines-also called steroid medicines-are similar to natural hormones produced in the body that help control many necessary functions, including blood sugar and salt (electrolyte) levels, the body's water balance, and immune system function.
+These medicines may help provide relief for diseases that cause inflammation, such as lupus and rheumatoid arthritis.

-Common prescription corticosteroids include dexamethasone, hydrocortisone, and prednisone.
+Common prescription steroid medicines include dexamethasone, hydrocortisone, and prednisone.

-Long-term use of corticosteroids has many side effects, including weight gain, stomach ulcers, sleeping difficulties, increased blood pressure, increased blood sugar (glucose), delayed wound healing, and a reduced ability to fight infection.
-Other problems associated with corticosteroid use include cataract formation, decreased blood flow to the hip joint that causes deterioration of the joint (aseptic necrosis or avascular necrosis), and osteoporosis.
+Long-term use of steroid medicine has many side effects, including weight gain, stomach ulcers, sleeping difficulties, increased blood pressure, increased blood sugar (glucose), delayed wound healing, and a reduced ability to fight infection.
+Other problems associated with steroid medicine use include cataract formation, decreased blood flow to the hip joint that causes deterioration of the joint (aseptic necrosis or avascular necrosis), and osteoporosis.

 Author: Healthwise Staff

 Medical Review: Anne C. Poinier, MD - Internal Medicine & Brian D. O'Brien, MD - Internal Medicine & Nancy Ann Shadick, MD, MPH - Internal Medicine, Rheumatology

 Public health alerts include information about outbreaks, advisories and product recalls.
 Click on the links below to read the most recent alerts, or visit our Public Health Alerts web page.

 If you are looking for health services in your community, you can use our directory to FIND hospitals, clinics, and other resources.